NicolasSossou/My-FRONTEND-project/README.md

 The form on this site uses **FormSubmit** to send emails directly without a backend.

 # How-to-Run
-Simply open the subfolder webbsida-1/index.html in VS Code and run with **Live Server**.
+Simply open the index.html in VS Code and run with **Live Server**.

 # Author
 NICOLAS SOSSOU